zgarnog/issuu-pub-dl/README.md

 ## About This Tool:

-The tool itself is a batch script that uses GNU Wget made by Giuseppe Scrivano and Hrvoje Nik≈°i√¶.
+The tool itself is a batch script that uses GNU Wget made by Giuseppe Scrivano and Hrvoje NiköiÊ.
 The main purpose of it is downloading Issuu publications which aren't available for the download the usual way.
 Normally, to download an Issuu publication, one has to register first, and publication itself needs to have download enabled.
 When using this tool neither of these two requirements